bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 docker run -p 7248:80 imagename-wasm
 ```

-Open a browser and navigate to the http://localhost:7248/account/login url.
+Open a browser and navigate to the <http://localhost:7248/account/login> URL.
 Congratulations!
 The Login page of the Blazor WebAssembly application is displayed in the browser.

 ![Login screen](Images/login_screen.png)